There’s nothing more terrifying for a beardsman, or any man for that matter, to realize that his facial hair just doesn’t seem to be growing anymore.

 There’s nothing we can do about our terminal length because it’s written into our DNA, but that’s not the only thing that causes your beard to stop growing.

 As men, we’re prone to a lot of things that can prevent hair from growing or cause breakages, so consider whether one of these is to blame for your sudden lack of beard growth.
+Here’re some of the reasons why and when beard stops growing.

 Hormones are to blame for pretty much everything that goes on in our bodies, including how well our beards grow.